Column template in Angular Grid component

 Render ColorPicker component in a column

-In the following code, we rendered the ColorPicker component in the Grid column by defining the template property.
+The following example demonstrates rendering the ColorPicker component in a Grid column using the template property.

 <div>